What to do After Dark in The County 🔦

 One of the most iconic entertainment venues in The County, The Hayloft Dancehall has been a favourite of locals for years.
-A few years ago, the fine folks at the Dakota Tavern in Toronto purchased the property and continue to program it with well-loved artists.
 Returning favourites such as Hot Wax Meltdown make regular appearances and other cool bands like 54-40 and Skydiggers, unique artists such as Keifer Sutherland, and even Choir!Choir!Choir! have graced their stage along with a number of fantastic local artists.
 Ticket prices include a ride on a shuttle to get you to the show and back again.

 The County is home to a number of incredibly talented artists, and every Tuesday, the Drake Devonshire presents an opportunity for this brilliant local bunch to really strut their stuff as part of Memphis Tuesdays open mic night.
-Whether it’s music, performance or spoken word, seriously – we have seen some incredible talent here!
-If you are daring enough to get up to perform yourself, beer and a burger are on the house!
-If you just want to sit back and bear witness to some really exceptional homegrown talent while sipping beer and enjoying a fantastic burger, I highly recommend this as you just never know who might show up!
+Whether it’s music, performance or spoken word – we have seen some incredible talent here!
+If you are daring enough to get up to perform yourself, you’re welcome.
+Or you can just sit back and bear witness to some really exceptional homegrown talent – you never know who’ll show up!

-Still the beating heart of the Picton community, the stunning and historically significant Regent Theatre hosts concerts, speaking engagements, plays, comedy shows and screenings.
-There is almost always something interesting or entertaining happening at The Regent Theatre, so be sure to visit their site to go over their schedule carefully.
+The stunning and historically significant Regent Theatre is the beating heart of the Picton community.
+It hosts concerts, speaking engagements, plays, comedy shows and screenings.
+There is almost always something interesting or entertaining happening at The Regent Theatre, so be sure to visit their website to go over their schedule.
 The theatre beams in special performances, offers art and documentary films on alternating Mondays and has a monthly free screening for families, courtesy of Whattam’s Funeral Home.

-The County Canteen is SUCH a fun and spirited place managed by a feisty and energetic Aussie by the name of Natalie Wollenberg who has an eternally upbeat attitude – and, I might add that her spirit is extremely infectious.
-Serving up great food and fun every night, they are a huge supporter of the local produce and beverage industries and they always go the extra mile to make sure there is something fun on tap whether it’s karaoke, trivia nights or live music.
+The County Canteen is SUCH a fun and spirited place.
+They are a huge supporter of local food producers, wineries and breweries, and they go the extra mile to make sure there is something fun on tap, whether it’s karaoke, trivia nights or live music.

 For as long as I can remember, The Barley Room Gastro Pub at the Waring House resort has always been a warm and welcoming pub.
-Standing proudly in the heart of The County right at the roundabout between Picton and Bloomfield on Sandy Hook Road, you just can’t miss it.
-A classic atmosphere serving up traditional pub food as well as bistro-style fare, in true pub fashion they host a number of fun during the colder months, including dart nights on Mondays and Trivial Pursuit night on Tuesdays.
+Standing proudly in the heart of The County right at the roundabout between Picton and Bloomfield, it’s a classic atmosphere serving up traditional pub food as well as bistro-style fare.
+In true pub fashion, they host a number of fun events and concerts during the colder months, including dart nights on Mondays and Trivial Pursuit night on Tuesdays.
 The first and third Wednesday of each month features a traditional down east open mic night – referred to as a “Kitchen Party” – hosted by local folk favourites The Frère Brothers.

 I LOVE improv.
-I also love sketch comedy and classic standup too.
-Who DOESN’T love that intoxicating feeling of a gut-wrenching, tear-inducing laugh?!
-Comedy Country is doing incredible work in helping to spread a lot of laughter and cheer throughout The County by bringing in some hilarious talent from across Canada.
+I also love sketch comedy and classic stand-up too.
+Who DOESN’T love that intoxicating feeling of a tear-inducing laugh?!
+Comedy Country is helping to spread a lot of laughter and cheer by bringing in some hilarious talent from across Canada.

-Comedy Country is also cultivating a very funny and talented local group of artists known as The County’s official “artisanal” comedy troupe, Taste That!
-They’re performing the first Friday of the month at the back of Gus’s Family Restaurant, and have regular events throughout the year, always playing off some local news, gossip or personalities.
+Comedy Country is also cultivating a local group of artists known Taste That!
+They have regular events throughout the year, always playing off some local news, gossip or personalities.

 When the sun goes down in The Country, it certainly doesn’t mean kids are ready to hit the hay!
 In fact, in the summer months, one of the most fun things you can do after dark is load the family into the car and head to the iconic Mustang Drive-In, one of a few remaining drive-ins in Ontario.
 It is awesome fun for the entire family, with an amazingly retro snack bar, and plays the hottest first-run Hollywood blockbusters.